The medical term for swelling is ‘edema‘ and it’s caused by the buildup of fluids in the body.

 How to Reduce Leg Swelling After Spinal Cord Injury

 SCI affects functions below your level of injury.
-Because leg functions are innervated by the lower segments of the spinal cord, all spinal cord injury patients experience some degree of paralysis in their legs.
+Because leg functions are innervated by the lower segments of the spinal cord, all spinal cord injury patients experience some degree of weakness or paralysis in their legs.

 Regular leg movements are necessary to promote blood flow back to the heart.
 However, with spinal cord injury, leg movements are limited, which can cause blood to pool in the legs.